biometry/APES/R/R40-PlottingWithR.md

 ![adding fit lines](https://cloud.githubusercontent.com/assets/7631819/3052450/a88a4cba-e19a-11e3-8ee2-5efd8fee70aa.png)

-By downloading the car package we can use more enhanced features
+By downloading the <b>car</b> package we can use more enhanced features

 ```{r}
 library(car)